hellflame/argparse/README.md

 `Validate` function is executed just after when `Default` value is set, which means, the default value has to go through `Validate` check.

+> If the argument is an array type (`Ints`, `Strings`, `Floats` ...), every element will be validated by this function.

-#### 7. ArgumentFormatter
+#### 7. Argument Formatter

-Re-format input argument, the limitation is that, the return type of `Formatter` should be the same as your argument type
+Re-format input argument, but remember that, the return type of `Formatter` should be the same as your argument type

 ```go
 parser.String("", "b", &Option{